afshinarefi/NnoitraTerminal/README.md

 *   **Command History**: Navigate through previously executed commands using the `ArrowUp` and `ArrowDown` keys.
 *   **Autocompletion**: Press `Tab` to autocomplete commands and file paths.
 Press `Tab` again to cycle through suggestions.
 *   **User Management**: Includes commands for user creation (`useradd`) and login, with a simple Python backend for persistence.
-*   **Persistent Sessions**: User sessions are stored in `localStorage` and automatically validated, providing a seamless experience across browser reloads.
+*   **Persistent Sessions**: User sessions are stored in `localStorage` and automatically validated on page load.
+Remote environment variables (like aliases) and command history are fetched from the server, providing a seamless experience across browser reloads.
 *   **Rich Command Output**: Commands can render rich HTML, including links, images, and formatted text, not just plain text.

 ## Live Demo